-- subjected to offensive remarks/names related to or based on race, ethnicity, gender, sexual orientation, religion or any of the other protected grounds identified in the Ontario Human Rights Code - denied opportunities for training or rewards based on any of the protected grounds identified in the Ontario Human Rights Code iii.
+- subjected to offensive remarks/names related to or based on race, ethnicity, gender, sexual orientation, religion or any of the other protected grounds identified in the Ontario Human Rights Code - o denied opportunities for training or rewards based on any of the protected grounds identified in the Ontario Human Rights Code - received lower evaluations/grades based on any of the protected grounds identified in the Ontario Human Rights Code - o denied and/or subjected to critical, dismissive or demeaning remarks about approved academic accommodations (e.g. time to perform a smudging ceremony, pray, commemorate religious observance) - o not provided with reasonable academic accommodations based on disability iii.
 Sexual violence and sexual harassment

-- received lower evaluations/grades based on any of the protected grounds identified in the Ontario Human Rights - denied and/or subjected to critical, dismissive or demeaning remarks about approved academic accommodations (e.g. time to perform a smudging ceremony, pray, commemorate religious observance) - o not provided with reasonable academic accommodations based on disability